WangCheungLoAce/SNAP_data/README.md

-This is for CIS 9440 Homwwork 1 & 2
+This is for CIS 9440 Homework 1 & 2